arc-language/arc-lang/parser/PACKAGE.md

 	// ExitAssignmentStmt is called when exiting the assignmentStmt production.
 	ExitAssignmentStmt(c *AssignmentStmtContext)

+	// ExitAssignmentOp is called when exiting the assignmentOp production.
+	ExitAssignmentOp(c *AssignmentOpContext)

 	// ExitLeftHandSide is called when exiting the leftHandSide production.
 	ExitLeftHandSide(c *LeftHandSideContext)